-A PM{10} project-level hotspot analysis is not required for the project because it is not a project of air quality concern.
-The interagency consultation process was used to establish concurrence that the project is not a project of air quality concern, as documented in Appendix A.
+A $PM{10}$ project-level hotspot analysis is not required for the project because it is not a project of air quality concern.
+The interagency consultation process was used to establish concurrence that the project is not a project of air quality concern, as documented in Appendix A. FHWA issued a conformity determination on April 22, 2020.